James-Pitt-dev/Yelp-Camp/notes.md

     .post(middleware, middleware, campgrounds.createCampground);
 - This is more concise but optional
 - Consider it if you have many duplicate routes like a put, delete, get on a '/:id' route

+## Image Upload
+- store the url in your db, the url points to an upload bucket like aws or w/e
+- default forms cant handle file data so set attr enctype="multi/...", create an input:f. default forms want urlencoded stuff
+- Need to install a package to parse the request body, use npm multer.
+This gives a middleware that appends an object to the request, this object can contain the files uploaded through the form.
+- check the docs